 - Please note: CEs towards your next certification period cannot be accrued until your original expiration date has passed.

-We encourage you to visit the following exceptional resource pages compiled by our emergency nursing specialty partners, the Emergency Nurses Association (ENA), the Society of Trauma Nurses (STN) and the Air & Surface Transport Nurses Association (ASTNA), as well as the American Nurses Association (ANA) and the American Psychiatric Nurses Association (APNA):
+We encourage you to visit the following resource pages compiled by the Emergency Nurses Association (ENA), the Society of Trauma Nurses (STN) and the Air & Surface Transport Nurses Association (ASTNA), as well as the American Nurses Association (ANA) and the American Psychiatric Nurses Association (APNA):

 - ENA COVID-19 Information